The HIV lifecycle in detail

 Main types of HIV drugs

-There are six main types (or classes) of drugs that work against different parts of the HIV lifecycle.
+Different types (or classes) of drugs work against different stages of the HIV lifecycle.

 |NRTIs/NtRTIs (“nukes”)||Nucleoside/tide reverse transcriptase inhibitors or nucleoside/tide analogues|